pdjr-signalk/pdjr-skplugin-devantech/README.md

 multi-channel Devantech DS-series Ethernet relay devices.

-The plugin listens on a specified TCP port for status reports from configured DS devices and uses the received data to update the Signal K switch paths associated with the transmitting device.
+The plugin listens on a specified TCP port for status reports from configured DS devices and uses the received data to update Signal K switch paths associated with the transmitting device.

-Receipt of status notifications from a DS device causes the plugin to establish and maintain a persistent TCP 'command' connection to the remote device that allows it to operate relays in response to Signal K PUT requests on the associated switch channels.
+Receipt of status notifications from a DS device causes the plugin to establish and maintain a persistent TCP connection to the remote device that allows it to operate relays in response to Signal K PUT requests on the associated switch channels.

-This operating strategy is resilient to network outage and allows *ad-hoc* connection of DS devices without the need for a plugin, server or remote module re-start.
+This operating strategy is resilient to network outage and allows *ad-hoc* connection of DS devices.

 In addition to the relay control service the plugin also provides a mechanism for decorating Signal K's data hierarchy with user supplied